 Our main focus since commencing operations is to undertake human clinical testing of phenoxodiol.
 Our operations were expanded to include the additional licensed drug candidates triphendiol and NV-143.
 During fiscal year 2007, we commenced the Phase III clinical trial (known as "OVATURE").
 We have reached agreement under the Special Protocol Assessment process with the FDA on the design of our OVATURE pivotal study protocol for phenoxodiol.
 The trial is designed to test the ability of phenoxodiol to restore sensitivity of late-stage ovarian cancers to carboplatin, a standard form of therapy for ovarian cancer.
-During fiscal year 2008 and quarter one of fiscal year 2009, the Company has continued to recruit patients into the OVATURE trial.
+During fiscal year 2008 and the period to December 31, 2008, the Company has continued to recruit patients into the OVATURE trial.